chris-ostomo/Portfolio-Website/README.md

-Go to www.chriscrisostomo.com to access the portfollio website.
+Go to https://www.chriscrisostomo.com to access the portfolio website!